Skip to content

 First run may take a while

-Downloading 300+ schemes involves many API calls.
+Downloading hundreds of schemes involves many API calls.
 You can speed things up with --threads 4 or download specific schemes by providing a custom input file.
 See the Update guide for details.

 If the download is interrupted, use --resume to pick up where you left off: